- Feel fast and are fast

 Price as reviewed:

 Enve has an enviable record for its premium carbon wheelsets.
-A pioneer of deep section carbon rims, it’s been a feature of the pro circuit for years, its wheels currently being ridden by Team Dimension Data.
+A pioneer of deep section carbon rims, it’s been a feature of the pro circuit for years, its wheels currently being ridden by Team NTT.

-The new hub tech includes the shell too: the flanges are widely spaced to increase bracing angles and there are paired spoke holes, so that material has been cut away between them.
+The hub’s flanges are widely spaced to increase bracing angles and there are paired spoke holes, so that the material has been cut away between them.
 The Sapim CXray spokes used are 24 traditional J-bend, which adds a bit of extra compliance when paired with the deep section rims.

 Differential rim heights